What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 The Troll Falls hike is a perennial favourite.
 It’s only 3.4 km return with a 60 m elevation gain, so it works well for families and people new to hiking.
 You can knock it off in as little as an hour but even at a more leisurely pace, it will take 90 minutes to two hours max.

-There is the option to extend the hike on part of the Hay Meadow Trail.
+There is the option to extend the hike either by hiking to the upper falls which I highly recommend or adding on a part of the Hay Meadow Trail.
 You can pick it up from the parking lot or return on it.
 Not only is it pretty, but you get a chance to walk along the Kananaskis River – and at certain times of the year, you can see raptors on their annual migration.